Signs Along the Way

 How do I get there?

 If you’re flying in, the closest airport is Oakland (OAK), but San Francisco also works.
 Both are served by Bay Area Rapid Transit (BART – www.bart.gov).
-The BART will get you within walking distance of campus.
+The BART will get you within 1 block of campus.
 Be sure to send us your travel plans, and keep us posted.
 If you will arrive by car, be prepared to pay for parking.
 If you are walking or biking, bring a lot of water!

 Can I bring a Significant Other?